joshgerdes/jekyll-uno/_posts/2019-09-08-Update your Azure Local Network Gateway IP with PowerShell.md

 setting this up for a Business or Production, it is highly recommended to have a static IP!).

-However, when used in environments like my home network or lab environments - which has a Dynamic IP which could change at any time it will cause connectivity issues if your IP changes and the Local Network Gateway is not updated.
+However, when used in environments like my home network or lab environments - which has a Dynamic IP that could change at any time it will cause connectivity issues if your IP changes and the Local Network Gateway is not updated.

 The script below – intended to be run on as a Daily scheduled task, will find your Public IP and connect to Azure and if needed – will update the IP of your